elchs/LetoDBf/Readme.txt

  For detailed parameters info of leto_Connect() see: 7.1

+ This will set the default RDD driver to "LETO" after connecting similar done with: RddSetDefault( "LETO" ).
+ Also the server is informed about four SET settings: DELETED/ SOFTSEEK/ AUTOPEN/ AUTORDER.
  With connection to the server, and later with opening or creating a table, information about codepage and dateformat settings are sent to server.
 This is important for creating index orders containing national special characters or index keys containing a date value.